If you want to add years to your life and life to your years, it’s time to take the plunge and try water aerobics and swimming.

 The wrinkle: You don’t drink it.
 You exercise in it.

-In a long-term study between 1970 and 2005, researchers analyzed health data from 40,547 men, ages 20 to 90.
-At the beginning of the study, each volunteer was assessed on a variety of physiological and behavioral measures: lipid levels, blood pressure, diabetes, cardiovascular status, smoking, alcohol use, and exercise habits.
+In a long-term study, researchers analyzed health data from 40,547 men between the ages of 20 and 90.
+At the beginning of the study, each volunteer was assessed on a variety of measures: cholesterol levels, blood pressure, heart disease, diabetes, smoking, alcohol use, and exercise habits.

 Steven Blair, P.E.D., lead researcher of the study, cautions against overstating the results because the number of swimmers in the study was relatively small compared to the other groups.
 “Swimmers did have the lowest death rate, about 50 percent lower than the other activity groups,” he says.
 “Still, I’m unwilling to go out on the limb too far and declare that swimming is actually better than running in reducing mortality risk.